 In the last ten years, adrenalin-pumping activities became an integral part of Croatian tourist offer.
 White water rafting in Croatia is one of those activities.

 White water rafting in Croatia is a relatively new activity, and thus not so well-known around the world yet.
 But, Croatia does have wonderful white water rafting sites, from Karlovac to the north, Gorski Kotar to the west, and Dalmatia to the south.

 The most popular rivers for white water rafting in Croatia are Mreznica, Dobra, Kupa, Korana, Una, Zrmanja, and Cetina.
 Most rivers have a difficulty grade 3.

-I've experienced a white water rafting in Croatia for the first time on the river Mreznica, and then couple of years afterwards on the river Kupa.
+I've experienced white water rafting in Croatia for the first time on the river Mreznica, and then a couple of years afterward on the river Kupa.